-What is our plugin BRAW Studio and its basic function ?
-Limitations of the trial, the Panel for PPro, explanation about the Source Settings and the Sidecar workflow are all discussed in this article
+What is BRAW Studio and its basic function ?
+The Desktop Application, the Adobe plugins, Limitations, the Panel for Premiere Pro, explanations about Source Settings and Sidecar workflow are all discussed in this article

 Table of Contents

-We always update our plugin as quickly as possible when a new version of the BRAW API is available (see our Changelog), which is usually when a new firmware for your camera or a new version of DaVinci Resolve is released.
+We always update our application and plugins as quickly as possible when a new version of the BRAW API is available (see our Changelog), which is usually when a new firmware for your camera or a new version of DaVinci Resolve is released.

 The BRAW Studio Panel for Premiere Pro